filmboy3/TIA/README.md

 9. Scheduled Reminders
 10. Forward | Delete | Mark-As-Read new emails (OWNER-ONLY, see gmailfeatures.py)

-### ~~Feel free to try Tia out by texting 📲 347-352-6247 📲~~ (at this point in development, the server is taken down for frequent changes/testing, so please hold off on the demo for now!)
+### ~~Feel free to try Tia out by texting 📲 347-352-6247 📲~~
+(at this stage, Tia's servers are frequently down for changes/testing, so please hold off on the demo for now!)

 ## How it works

-Tia is made up of several python servers communicating via RabbitMQ task queues as well as 10+ RESTful APIs, beginning with ...
+Tia is made up of several python servers communicating via <a href="rabbitmq.com"><i>RabbitMQ</i></a> task queues as well as dozens of RESTful APIs, beginning with:

 ## GMAIL API